skimzor/SZ-POCO/README.md

 - 4-Layer Board with GND and PWR Planes
 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
+- IR blasters placed in a useable position
 - Option for tactile buttons on the directional pad, A/B, and start/select buttons

 # Disclaimer